ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

 In this configuration, both nodes have simultaneous access to the shared disks and own the same disk resources.
 There is no takeover of shared disks if a node leaves the cluster, since the peer node already has the shared volume group that is varied on.

-## Resiliency Design Considerations for Disaster Recovery
+## Resiliency design considerations for disaster recovery
 {: #dr-design}

 Secondary data center with Global Replication Service (GRS)